PoeCoh/md/README.md

 # md.poeoch.com
-I wanted an easier way to turn markdown files into html pages without having to use a service to compile everything after every change or pass the burden onto users browsers.
-This was the end result.

-I figured someone else out there had to have a similar idea.
-I ran across [this](https://nicholas.cloud/blog/continuing-hijinks-with-cloudflare-workers/) while trying to use GO with CF Workers, sadly that project has been abandoned, as has the project he linked as a replacement.
-Not seeing anything else immediantly available I figured I would have to suck it up and write my own.

-All of the heavy lifting is being done by [Showdown](https://showdownjs.com/) and [Cloudflare Workers](https://workers.cloudflare.com/), with a little bit of bootstrap to make it all half presentable.

-Parameters are `title`, `style`, and `md`. `style` and `md` can be passed as URLs in search params or as either a URL or plain text in a json.

-`style` will be placed between the `<style>` tags in the header.
+This is a [Cloudflare Workers](https://workers.cloudflare.com/) that uses [Showdown](https://showdownjs.com/) and [Bootstrap](https://getbootstrap.com/) to make half decent html pages for documentation.

-For the lazy, markdown can also be passed as plain text in the request body.
+Page title can be set with `?title=` and markdown can be passed either through a url like `?md=` or as plain text in the body.

-Note: must use POST if you want to pass anything in the body, and use either `application/json` or `application/text`/`text/plain`.
+Note: must use POST if you want to pass anything in the body and use `application/text` or `text/plain`.

 ```javascript
 const data = {